waikato-datamining/tensorflow/mask_rcnn/2.1post/README.md

 python3 balloon.py splash --weights=/path/to/mask_rcnn/mask_rcnn_balloon.h5 --video=<file name or URL>
 ```

-## Run Jupyter notebooks
-Open the `inspect_balloon_data.ipynb` or `inspect_balloon_model.ipynb` Jupter notebooks.
-You can use these notebooks to explore the dataset and run through the detection pipelie step by step.

 ## Train the Balloon model

 Train a new model starting from pre-trained COCO weights